Skip to main content

 Why Dify + fastCRW

 Dify is the no-code platform for building LLM applications, agents, and knowledge bases.
 It sits between GPT and your data, orchestrating prompts, tools, and retrieval.
 The friction point is web scraping — Dify's knowledge base can ingest files and text, but pulling live web data requires hand-written Python or external tools. fastCRW fits inside Dify through the standard HTTP Request node or a native Dify plugin, turning any Dify workflow into a live web scraper.
-The 6.6 MB RAM fastCRW runtime is lightweight enough to run locally if you self-host Dify, and the Firecrawl-compatible API means workflows built on Firecrawl port to fastCRW with one URL change.
+The fastCRW runtime is a small single static binary, local-first and easy to run locally if you self-host Dify, and the Firecrawl-compatible API means workflows built on Firecrawl port to fastCRW with one URL change.

 Setup: HTTP Request Method